The SOX & TFA Retaliation Case

 —————————————————————————————————————————-

-Docketing of the Taxpayer First Act Case
+Docketing of the Taxpayer First Act Case, and soon to be Sarbanes-Oxley

 On November 14, the retaliation case under the Taxpayer First Act (TFA) was formally docketed by Chief Administrative Law Judge Stephen R. Henley of the U.S. Department of Labor.